-The Image Stack Processing extension can also be used in a batch mode from a command line (see How to batch process).
+The ISP extension can also be used in a batch mode from a command line (see How to batch process).
 This mode is useful for online processing (live image processing during acquisition).

+A recipe can process the input data slice-by-slice, or globally as a 3D volume, depending on the module you used to create the recipe (ISP or IVP module).

-An Image Stack Processing recipe is always applied on a slice.
-If the input data is 3D, then it will be interpreted as a stack of 2D slices.
-The recipe will be applied slice by slice.
-You can use the mechanism to process a large stack of slices, from an input directory to an output directory with a maximum of one slice in memory at a time (How to batch process a stack of large images with the Image Stack Processing module)
+If the input data is 3D, and the module used to create a recipe is ISP, then the input will be interpreted as a stack of 2D slices.
+The recipe will be applied slice-by-slice.

+You can use the stack processing mechanism on a stack of large images, from an input directory to an output directory with a maximum of one image in memory at a time by:

+- using Process Stack On Disk module - Batch process a stack of large images with the ISP module